radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 **CR (Custom Resource)**: An instance of a CRD that represents a custom resource in Kubernetes.

-**Bicep**: A Domain Specific Language (DSL) for defining Azure resources, or when used with Radius, Azure resources, AWS resources, and Radius resources.
+**Bicep**: An infrastructure-as-code language that when used with Radius, can deploy Radius resources, Azure resources, and AWS resources.

 ## Objectives